NehaYadav7395/amazon_dashboard/README.md

 ## 🔍 Key Insights:

-- Highest sales observed in the months of **November and December**, indicating strong seasonal demand.
+- Highest sales observed in the months of **November and December**, indicating strong seasonal demand
-- **Men's Shoes** is the top-performing product category contributing over **43%** of total YTD sales.
+- **Men's Shoes** is the top-performing product category contributing over **43%** of total YTD sales
-- Significant increase in sales observed in the last quarter.
+- Significant increase in sales observed in the last quarter
-- **Nikon, Atomos, Solid Gear** products emerged as top sellers.
+- **Nikon, Atomos, Solid Gear** products emerged as top sellers
-- **SanDisk products** dominate in terms of product reviews, indicating high customer engagement.
+- **SanDisk products** dominate in terms of product reviews, indicating high customer engagement
-- Weekly sales trend shows consistent growth towards the end of the year.
+- Weekly sales trend shows consistent growth towards the end of the year

 ---

 ## 🛠️ Tools & Technologies Used:

 - **Power BI** for Data Visualization & Dashboard Development
 - **Microsoft Excel** for Data Cleaning and Preprocessing
 - **DAX** for calculated measures and KPIs

 ---

-## 📎 Conclusion:

-The Power BI dashboard provides a clear, interactive, and insightful view of Amazon product sales performance.
-It helps the business track key metrics and identify growth opportunities, allowing for better planning and decision-making.
+## 📝 Optional Extended Description:

+This project provides an interactive Power BI dashboard designed to analyze Amazon product sales and performance across different categories and timeframes.

+The analysis focuses on both sales volume and customer engagement, enabling stakeholders to track progress, identify trends, and make data-driven decisions for better product positioning and marketing strategies.

+### Target Audience:

+- Amazon Sellers
+- Business Analysts
+- Marketing Teams
+- E-commerce Consultants
+- Anyone interested in Amazon product performance tracking